 Attendance Allowance is paid to people who are ill or disabled after their 65th birthday and who need someone to help with their personal care.
-The proportion of people aged 65 and over claiming Attendance Allowance (11.4%, 7,059 people, August 2016) is slightly lower than the England rate (12.2%).
+The proportion of people aged 65 and over claiming Attendance Allowance (11.1%, 7,030 people, February 2017) is slightly lower than the England rate (12.2%).